sephie11/livedrop--JosephinaSakr-/docs/prompting/knowledge-base.md

 ---

-## Document 14: Security & Privacy Policies
+## Document 14: Security and Privacy Policies

 Shoplite follows **data minimization** and **least-privilege** principles.
 Access to user data is restricted by role, and sensitive operations are logged.
 Data in transit uses HTTPS; sensitive data at rest is encrypted.
 Employees receive periodic security training, and third-party vendors are assessed for risk.
 A formal **incident response** plan defines investigation and notification timelines in case of a breach.